The Beginner's Guide: Reception

-Todd Martens, writing for the Los Angeles Times, said that The Beginner's Guide is "an odd, thoughtful and beautifully surreal game" with much of its imagery being iconic and memorable well after the player has finished the game.
-Christopher Byrd, writing for the Washington Post, said the game blurred the line with interactive art and called it "one of the most emotionally alive games on the market."
+Todd Martens, writing for the Los Angeles Times, said that The Beginner's Guide is "an odd, thoughtful and beautifully surreal game" with much of its imagery being iconic and memorable well after the player has finished it.
+Christopher Byrd, writing for the Washington Post, said The Beginner's Guide blurred the line with interactive art and called it "one of the most emotionally alive games on the market."
 The Boston Globes Jesse Singal stated that with The Beginner's Guide, "Wreden is pushing the boundaries of storytelling in video games", including using narrative tricks that went beyond those that were already used in The Stanley Parable.

-Other reviewers criticized the game, finding the narration and intended message was too forced.
-Brittany Vincent of Shacknews was more critical of the game, rating it 3 out of 10, and stating that the narration was pretentious while the game concepts felt forced and overly complex.
-Ars Technicas Sam Machkovech called the game Wreden's "sophomore slump", and felt that while the game was intended as a personal journal for Wreden, his emotion-driven narration telegraphed the final moments of the game and failed to follow "show, don't tell" narrative techniques.
-US Gamers Bob Mackey rated the game 2 of 5 stars, sharing the same opinion as Machkovech that Wreden's narration pushed too much interpretation onto the player, and felt a game like The Magic Circle, also dealing with exploring an unfinished game and the reasons for why it was unfinished, succeeded better at presenting this idea.
-Tyler Wilde of PC Gamer gave the game a 69 out of 100 rating, feeling that some of Wreden's messages were delivered a bit heavy-handedly through the narration but still positively critiquing some of the experimental approaches that were used for narration and player experience.
+Other reviewers criticized it, finding the narration and intended message was too forced.
+Brittany Vincent of Shacknews was more critical, rating it 3 out of 10, and stated that the narration was pretentious while the concepts felt forced and overly complex.
+Ars Technicas Sam Machkovech called it Wreden's "sophomore slump", and felt that while it was intended as a personal journal for Wreden, his emotion-driven narration telegraphed the final moments and failed to follow "show, don't tell" narrative techniques.
+US Gamers Bob Mackey rated it an 2 of 5 stars, sharing the same opinion as Machkovech that Wreden's narration pushed too much interpretation onto the player, and felt a game like The Magic Circle, also dealing with exploring an unfinished game and the reasons for why it was unfinished, succeeded better at presenting this idea.
+Tyler Wilde of PC Gamer gave it an 69 out of 100 rating, feeling that some of Wreden's messages were delivered a bit heavy-handedly through the narration but still positively critiquing some of the experimental approaches that were used for narration and player experience.